quick-tutorials-with-aws-cloud/bucketnotification/README.md

-# Bucket with notification with a Lambda and a SQS Queue
+# bucketnotification

 This project creates:
+- A bucket with SQS notification;
-- Bucket with notification;
+- A bucket with Lambda notification;
-- Lambda;
-- SQS Queue;